 The House of Laity is composed chiefly of lay people elected from the dioceses.
 Both the Houses of Clergy and Laity include representatives of the armed forces, as well as members of religious communities.

-Directly elected members of the House of Clergy are elected by the clergy of their dioceses and directly elected members of the House of Laity by the lay members of the deanery synods (assemblies of groups of parishes).
+Directly elected members of the House of Clergy are elected by the clergy of their dioceses and directly elected members of the House of Laity by the lay members of the deanery synods.

-General Synod meets two or three times a year in London or York.
+General Synod normally meets two or three times a year in London or York.

-Chelmsford Diocese has elected 14 members to General Synod to serve for a five year term from 2015 to 2020.
-Seven representatives of the Diocese have been elected to the House of Laity and seven representatives to the House of Clergy.
+Chelmsford Diocese has elected 15 members to General Synod to serve for a five year term from 2021 to 2025.